Jury tells Apple to pay US$308.5 million for patent infringement

 REUTERS: A federal jury in Texas said Apple Inc must pay about US$308.5 million to Personalized Media Communications LLC (PMC) for infringing a patent associated with digital rights management.

-The jurors late no Friday directed Apple to pay a running royalty to PMC, which is generally based on the amount of sales of a product or service.
+The jurors late on Friday (Mar 19) directed Apple to pay a running royalty to PMC, which is generally based on the amount of sales of a product or service.

 PMC, a licensing firm, had originally sued Apple in 2015 alleging the tech giant's iTunes service infringed seven of its patents.